 Includes an overview of treatment and rehabilitative practices of community correction programs and provides an opportunity for a detailed critical assessment of them, including an analysis of evaluation of effectiveness.
+(Prerequisite: CRMJ 500, CRMJ 505, and CRMJ 510)

-CRMJ 690 THESIS I
+CRMJ 690 THESIS I 3 credit hours

 Development of thesis proposal including literature review, research design, and theoretical introduction.
+(Prerequisite: CRMJ 500, CRMJ 505, and CRMJ 510)